ComputationalRobotics/XM-code/README.md

 ### Install Depth Estimation Model

-Our choice is [Unidepth](https://github.com/lpiccinelli-eth/UniDepth), but you may change to you custom one (If the python requirement is $\geq 3.10$ then you need to figure out the environment yourself).
+Our choice is [Unidepth](https://github.com/lpiccinelli-eth/UniDepth), but you may change to you custom one.

 To build Unidepth directly run this: